justinethier/husk-scheme/docs/Continuations.markdown

 In a nutshell, we create a copy of the function's closure (input environment), bind the function arguments to that copy, and pass the Scheme code to `continueEval` to begin the evaluation process.

+TODO: do we need to break this down a bit more?

 ###call/cc
 Here is the implementation of `call/cc`.
-Since husk uses CPS, the code is actually quite simple:
+Husk uses CPS, so the code is actually quite simple:

     evalfuncCallCC [cont@(Continuation _ _ _ _ _), func] = do
        case func of